 My adventures in tea began in February 2009 with my journey from Scotland to Sri Lanka to take up a post as a VSO volunteer.
-Three days after I arrived, the Tamil Tigers attempted to bomb the airport but missed and blew up the tax office instead...a cause for celebration in some circles.
-I was living three miles away and slept through the whole event.
 My posting took me to a remote corner of the country where I worked with farmers to try to develop rural businesses and farmer trade fairs.

-I first met one of the owners of Amba Tea Estate in 2010 who lured me up to the estate with the promise of a hot shower and a cold beer and the rest as they say is history.
+I first met one of the owners of Amba Tea Estate in 2010.
 After finishing my volunteer placement I started work there as estate manager in early 2011.

 My job was to figure out how to revive the ailing estate and to create sustainable livelihoods for local people.
-The estate covered 110 acres, of which 20 acres were planted with tea.
-Not the lush green rows that you normally associate with tea estates, but 70-year-old bushes, individually dotted about the hillside like lost sheep.
-No tea was being made, just a bit of leaf being sold, the income from which not covering the wage bill.
+The estate covered 110 acres, of which 20 acres were planted with old seedling tea plants.

 Tea was the only crop option, so in the absence of a better idea I set about learning the art of tea making.
-Luckily for me, Nigel Melican of Teacraft Ltd. was employed to do a short consultancy, mainly looking at improving field practises.
+Luckily for me, Nigel Melican of Teacraft Ltd was employed to do a short consultancy, mainly looking at improving field practises.
 With his guidance and some inspiration from Georgian tea makers I started experimenting and learning how to hand-roll tea in the farm bungalow.
 Tea in Sri Lanka is produced on a large scale in huge factories.
-Hand-rolled artisan tea was unheard of and all of the other planters I met thought we were crazy.
+Hand-rolled artisan tea was new to Sri Lanka at that time and very experimental.

-My tea experiments finally came good and I received an email out of the blue from Michal Harney of Harney and Son's (one of the best-known tea experts and tea outlets in America) requesting a tea sample.
-About a month later we received a note to say he liked our tea, along with an order for 15kg.
+My tea experiments finally came good and I received an order from Michal Harney of Harney and Son's (one of the best-known tea experts and tea outlets in America).
+Orders followed from Fortnum and Mason in the UK.

 Today, Amba employs around 30 people, has achieved sustainability and has set up a 10% share scheme for its workers.

 I began to hear rumours about tea being planted in Scotland at the same time that I decided to return home to Edinburgh and was offered work as a consultant with Teacraft.
-My first assignment was to work with Susie Walker-Munro to teach her the art of tea-making and to help her create her first tea.
-We started working together in April 2016 and have just tasted and blended the first batch of Kinnettles Gold for PekoeTea.'
+My first assignment was to work with Susie Walker-Munro to teach her the art of tea-making and to help her create her first tea, Kinnettles Gold.